There are lots of opportunities to get active and eat healthily in Hertsmere.

 Did you know that keeping active and exercising regularly can drastically improve your health?

-Herts Sports Partnership know that getting active can be difficult, that’s why their friendly and professional Get Active Specialists can help you get started.
+Herts Sports Partnership knows that getting active can be difficult, that’s why their friendly and professional Get Active Specialists can help you get started.
 You’ll be able to work together to develop a free personal activity plan to make it simple to find ways to fit physical activity into your life.

 To find out if you can get started, visit the Herts Sports Partnership website.